 - To research whether you are ready for your planned race

 - Being able to determine your level.
-The training load may then adjust in relation to a shape progress.
+The training load may then be adjusted concerning shape progress.

 - To assess the effect of the different training types and how you put them together.

 - Making you conscious of the effects when you follow a training program.